richorama/richorama.github.io/_posts/2014-12-10-thoughts-on-julia.md

 end
 {% endhighlight %}

 Code is just in time compiled, and it feels like a scripting language from a developer's perspective.
-You supply point `julia.exe` at your source code and you're away.
+You just point `julia.exe` at your source code and you're away.

 Another oddity is string concatenation: